xerial/larray/README.md

 ## Performance

 Here is a simple benchmark result that compares concurrent memory-allocation performances of LArray (with or without zero-filling), java arrays, `ByteBuffer.allocate` and `ByteBuffer.allocateDirect`, using Mac OS X with 2.9GHz Intelli Core i7.
 This test allocates 100 x 1MB of memory space concurrently using multiple threads, and repeats this process 20 times.
-All allocators except LArray are orders of magnitude slower than LArray, and consumes CPUs because they need to fill the allocated memory with zeros due to their specification.

 ```
 -concurrent allocation	total:2.426 sec. , count:   10, avg:0.243 sec. , core avg:0.236 sec. , min:0.159 sec. , max:0.379 sec.